-Daniel Reid oversees the Foundation’s humanities programs, overall strategy, and operations.
+Daniel Reid oversees the Foundation’s humanities and cultural heritage programs, overall strategy, finances, and operations.
 Before joining Whiting, Daniel provided strategic consulting to cultural and other nonprofit institutions such as UNESCO, the Gates Foundation, and Illinois Humanities; helped launch the CUNY Institute for Education Policy (now at Johns Hopkins); was an Engagement Manager at McKinsey; and worked as an acquisitions editor at Other Press.
-He is a graduate of the University of Virginia and Yale Law School.
+A graduate of the University of Virginia and Yale Law School, he serves on the board of the Cypress Hills Child Care Corporation and on Philanthropy New York's Committee on Members.

 Director of Literary Programs